Have you ever had a client relationship go from good to bad, after a failed initiative? What if you had decided to pass on the opportunity?

 - Failed initiatives and projects can canker what was otherwise a successful relationship.

-Before moving on an opportunity with a stable client relationship, consider whether the risks (inherent in any project) outweigh the benefits.
+Before moving on an opportunity with a stable client relationship, consider whether the risks outweigh the benefits.
+Does this work fit within your Core Competencies?
 It may be best for you to continue doing what you do well, for that particular client, rather than extending the relationship beyond a point it is currently mature enough to support.